Video: Knee joint

 Just around here, you’ll find the gastrocnemius tendon and this is the lateral meniscus.

 Now onto the actual fat pads.
 So we’re now looking at one of the two main fat pads associated with the knee joint called the infrapatellar fat pad.
 Found below the patella, it’s conveniently named by its location.
-Also named after its location is the suprapatellar fat pad which can be further subdivided into a suprapatellar prefemoral fat pad and the suprapatellar quadriceps fat pad, named after their adjacent structures.
+Also named after its location are the suprapatellar fat pads, the first of which is the anterior suprapatellar fat pad, otherwise known as the quadriceps fat pad, as it's adjacent to the quadriceps femoris tendon, and the second of which is the posterior suprapatellar fat pad, also known as the prefemoral fat pad, as it is adjacent to the femoral bone.

 These fat pads – just like everything in the body – have their own function.
 They serve as a reserve of cells for tendon and ligament repair and cells involved in the inflammatory response.